 This simple and yet efficient approach to solving interest rate volatility can work for you.

-It involves annual maintenance on the investor’s part and the ability to use the internet for available interest rates.
+It involves annual maintenance on the investor’s part and using the internet for available interest rates.
 Never allow anyone to charge you for this approach to bank deposits, do it yourself.
 There are numerous options available to find and secure the highest rates possible.

 It is simple to use Google, Bing, or another search engine on the internet to find the best interest rates.
 Just type in “Best Bank CD Rates” in their search engine and explore the available options.

 With a CD Ladder Strategy, you purchase several CDs, and you “ladder” your money over different maturities.
 By purchasing shorter- and longer-term CDs, you spread out any interest rate risk.
-You don’t earn as much as you would by locking in for the long-term, but you can take advantage of the market should interest rates rise in that period.
+Of course, you don’t earn as much as you would by locking in for the long-term, but you can take advantage of the market should interest rates rise in that period.

 As an example, let’s say you have $200,000 to deposit from your IRA.
-By using the “CD Ladder Strategy,” instead of locking 100% of your money in for 5 years, you would spread that around shorter maturities.
+Using the “CD Ladder Strategy,” instead of locking 100% of your money in for 5 years, you would spread that around shorter maturities.
 Here is how your initial CD purchase would look:

 - A $40,000 1-Year CD